MicrosoftDocs/customer-insights/ci-docs/data/data-unification-merge-tables.md

 ## Configure customer ID generation

-The CustomerId field is a unique GUID value that is automatically generated for each unified customer profile.
-In rare circumstances where you need a custom ID, you can specify the columns to use as inputs for the generated CustomerId.
+The [CustomerId](data-unification.md#customer-id) field is a unique GUID value that is automatically generated for each unified customer profile.
+We recommend using this default logic.
+However, in rare circumstances you can specify the fields to use as inputs to generate the  CustomerId.

 1. On the **Customer data** step, select the **Keys** tab.